Ryszard-Penkala/x-kom/README.md

 # x-kom
-Webpage created with pure HTML & CSS.
+My very first webpage wrote with HTML & CSS.
 This page was created based on the real webpage: https://www.x-kom.pl/